 You’ll have to get comfortable with letting your kid take risks.

 Kids need adventure.
 It is, in fact, fundamental to their development.
-It’s not that babies and toddlers need to be taken hang gliding over the Himalayas.
-But they do need to have access to new experiences, as their brains are forming and growing and changing every minute.
+It’s not that babies and toddlers need to be taken hang gliding over the Himalayas, but they do need to have access to new experiences, as their brains are forming and growing and changing every minute.
 This poses a particular challenge for parents, who naturally tend to try to keep their kid safe and who step in at the first notice of potential danger or strife.
-But, if a parent wants a kid who tries new things and, in turn, has a strong and healthy brain development, they need to pull back, says Ann Pleshette Murphy, the author of The Secret of Play, and former editor-in-chief of Parents Magazine.
+But, if a parent wants a kid who tries new things and, in turn, has strong and healthy brain development, they need to pull back, says Ann Pleshette Murphy, author of The Secret of Play and former editor-in-chief of Parents Magazine.

 Parents who want kids who are confident and unafraid of adventure let their kids explore around the house or at the park.
-Murphy says that by the time kids are about two years old, they hear the word “no” every seven minutes.
-Instead of rushing in or limiting a kids exploration, parents should actively encourage their kids to explore the environment around them, assuming that environment is, of course, baby-proofed.
-While parents can keep a close eye, they should try not to say “no” as often as they do.
+Murphy says that by the time kids are about 2 years old, they hear the word “no” every seven minutes.
+Instead of rushing in or limiting a kids exploration, parents should actively encourage their kids to explore the environment around them, assuming that environment is, of course, babyproofed.
+Although parents can keep a close eye, they should try not to say “no” as often as they do.

 Not every adventurous kid is going to climb to the top of the jungle gym.
 For older kids, especially those who are shy, simply meeting a new friend or going to a birthday party where they don’t know any people is a type of adventurousness that should be celebrated, says Murphy.
 After all, kids grow into adults, and adults don’t spend all of their days on jungle gyms.
 Giving them the tools to be confident and social with new acquaintances will serve them in the long term.

-They Introduce Them To Things That Scare Them
+Introduce Your Kids To Things That Scare Them